OutsourcedGuru/jarvis/sandiegoDOTjsTalk.md

 7. Preheat the extruder for three different filament types as well as cool it down again
 8. Start and stop the webcam service
 9. Open the J.A.R.V.I.S. app itself to hear a dialog event from the Iron Man movie

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+## Future Development

+The next logical step is to create a website concept which allows others to remotely control their own printers.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;